RaasAhsan/formations/README.md

 var form = formations.createForm(document, ['name', 'email', 'password', 'age']);

 var registerValidation = {
-  name: text.maxLength(32, "Your name must be less than 33 characters.."),
+  name: text.minLength(2, "You need a bigger name.").maxLength(32, "Your name must be less than 33 characters.."),
   password: text.bounds(8, 64, "Your password must be between 8 and 64 characters."),
-  email: email,
+  email: email.maxLength(64, "Use a smaller e-mail, please!"),
-  age: number.min(13, "You must be at least 13 years old.");
+  age: number.min(13, "You must be at least 13 years old.").max(80, "You're too old for this, dude.");
 };

 var results = formations.validateForm(form, registerValidation);